muan/site/_posts/2022-07-27-acceptance.md

 Acceptance works like acknowledging a bug.
 The bug doesn’t go away.
 If we know how to fix it, great.
 If we don’t, we find a workaround.
 If there is no workaround, we learn to live with it.
 But knowing how to live with it does not mean it would stop affecting us on a daily basis.

-So you accept that the sadness is here to stay.
+So we accept that the sadness is here to stay.